p0lyw0lf/website/src/content/blog/2025-01-17-One-Neat-Trick-For-Writing-Large-macro-rules-.md

 bluesky: "at://did:plc:bmuca5i6atczdbccgzeqwcl4/app.bsky.feed.post/3lfy5acsm5s2z"
 ---

 First, let's start with a related "neat trick" that lets you write _composable_ `macro_rules!`.
-Say you have a macro that generates struct definitions{% n #1 /%}:
+Say you have a macro that generates struct definitions[^1]:

 ```rust
 macro_rules! node {